ow wide do you want? The Sigma 10-20mm f/3.5 EX DC HSM ultra wide-angle zoom is very wide, very fast, and very good.

 Anyone wanting more wide angle capabilities than the ‘standard’ zoom lens of 18-55mm will be well served by this lens.
 Nature lovers will be thrilled to have a compact, yet rugged and capable lens for landscapes and other scenes.
 Street photographers will appreciate the responsiveness of the lens along with the wide views.
 Real estate and architectural photographers will especially find the wide view couple with a fast aperture to be useful.

-Basically, this lens is for any level of photographer who is desiring more reach on the wider end of things, appreciates good quality, and yet doesn’t want to spend an outrageous amount.
+Basically, the Sigma 10-20mm f/3.5 EX DC HSM lens is for any level of photographer who is desiring more reach on the wider end of things, appreciates good quality, and yet doesn’t want to spend an outrageous amount.
 Fast, small, and very wide.